KeyboardWorks/spring-validation/README.md

 }
 ```
-After that we can add this annotation to field who want to validate.
+After that we can add this annotation to field what want to be validated.

 ```java
 	@ProductCodeMustUnique